philgermano/Vitual-pet-project/README.md

 make pet image wander the screen ***keyframes*** Sorta there needs improvement but base done. need to add more options in. set duration and can use a time to know when they finish. like if each pass takes 6 seconds. pet evolves

 TO DO
 ---------

 add detail to tamagatchi image background. stars or something.

-set animations for pet will sleep and eat. use state machine to allow inputs only when awake